 Celebrate the Bay Area’s scientific wonders, resources, and opportunities.
 Explore the role of science, engineering, and technology locally & in the world.

-Now in its 10th year, the Science & Health Education Partnership at UCSF is pleased to organize the Bay Area Science Festival.
+Going into our 11th year, the Science & Health Education Partnership at UCSF is pleased to organize the Bay Area Science Festival.
 In collaboration with Bay Area universities, museums, cultural institutions, libraries, corporations, after-school groups, research labs and government agencies.
-Chevron is the presenting sponsor for the 10th consecutive year.

 The Festival is designed to engage attention, inspire interest, and ignite imagination across our community.
 Now more than ever, it’s a way for people of all ages to connect with science and discover the infinite ways it shapes our daily lives and our future.